tytydraco/yessleep/out/I_Just_Wanted_To_Kill_My_Kids_Is_That_So_Bad.md

 I cannot go on.
 I'm tired of everything.
 My body feels two decades older by now.
 I can't type.

 I look up at it once more.
 The creature, it now sports a familiar face, grinning.

 Of course, it's a shapeshifter.
 Figures it would have done me in by taking advantage of my weak spot all those years ago.
-It places a hand on the computer.
+It's been staring at me, as if it's going to do some-

+...

 "It's ok.
 I'll finish it for you."
+I say to Mark, placing my hand on his computer.
+It doesn't matter that he was sobbing uncontrollably as I too his device away from him.
+Nothing matters at all.

 The last thing Mark felt was his loving wife's embrace.